-Teach English in Japan with the JET Exchange Programme
+Teach English in Japan with the JET Programme

 A Generous Invitation to Get to Know Japan

 Learn the language of Basho and Banana Yoshimoto.
 Make friends from all over the world.
 Read the newest manga and play the latest video games before your friends back home.
 Climb Mt.
 Fuji.
-Live and work in Japan for up to three years courtesy of the JET Programme, www.jetprogramme.org.
+Live and work in Japan for up to three years courtesy of the JET (Japan Exchange and Teaching Programme).

-Every year more than 5,000 participants from 24 participating countries, mostly from English-speaking North America but including other language speakers from Europe and Asia, accept a generous invitation from the Japanese government to work in public schools and cultural liaison offices across the country as part of the internationalization efforts of one of the oldest and most modernized societies in the world.
+The Jet Programme has over 5,000 participants from 54 participating countries, mostly from English-speaking North America (USA) but including other language speakers from the U.K., Australia, New Zealand, South Africa, but some from Europe and Asia, who accept a generous invitation from the Japanese government to work in public schools and cultural liaison offices across the country as part of the internationalization efforts of one of the oldest and most modernized societies in the world.